SunandhiniMuralidharan/HMSWeatherapp/README.md

 3. The background of the APP UI shall change accordingly for Day/Night
 4. The Sign in/Sign-out feature has been integrated with the HMS account kit.
 5. The banner ads have been enabled using the HMS ads kit.
-6. The demo video is also included in the GIT for a quick reference.
+6. The demo video link is also included in the GIT for a quick reference.

+The demo can be seen @ https://drive.google.com/file/d/1eIMMiSBeYB9ENhR03uyYi6R_LxIWvPy4/view?usp=sharing